kpalang/mirth-plugin-maven-plugin/README.md

 ## Maven goals overview

 #### generate-aggregator
-Pur pose is to generate a file to store all found classes before annotation processing.
+Purpose is to generate a file to store all found classes before annotation processing.

 | Parameter | Description | Default |
 | ------ | ------ | ------  |